In a follow up to yesterday’s post, a few close up photos of the flowers, which were very popular with the bees.

 For more information about Hawai’i Tropical Bioreserve & Garden, go to htbg.com.

-This one was at Hawai’i Tropical Bioreserve & Garden.
+Hibiscus Clayi is endemic to Hawaii, but is listed as endangered.
+In the wild, it’s found only in a part of eastern Kauaʻi, but this one was growing at Hawai’i Tropical Bioreserve & Garden.
 For more information about Hawai’i Tropical Bioreserve & Garden, go to htbg.com.